fgpv-vpgf/fgpv-vpgf/docs/user/custom_attributes.md

 **rv-restore-bookmark** (example: `data-rv-restore-bookmark="bookmark"`)
 > Appearantly, some attributes prefer an air of mistery surrounding them

-**rv-fullpage-app** (example: `data-rv-fullpage-app="true"`)
-> Specifies that the viewer is full screen by default.

 **rv-wait** (example: `data-rv-wait="true"`)
 > Required if the viewer accepts a bookmark.
 The viewer then waits for either a url bookmark or until it confirms no bookmark is present.

 Note that in the examples, all attributes are prefixed with `data-`; although not strictly necessary, this allows your HTML to pass HTML validation.